zktx-io/walrus/CONTRIBUTING.md

 prettier-move --write <path-to-move-file-or-folder>
 ```

-## Testnet/Mainnet Versions

-To allow breaking changes in the contracts, CLI options, APIs, DB tables, and configuration files,
-while keeping the binaries built and deployed for Testnet backwards-compatible, we gate any
-incompatible changes in the Rust code behind the `walrus-mainnet` feature.

-If you make any changes to the contracts that necessitates corresponding changes in Rust, make sure
-to gate these changes behind the feature, e.g. by adding the `#[cfg(feature = "walrus-mainnet")]`
-attribute.
-The same applies to breaking changes in the CLI, APIs, DB tables, and configuration files.

 ## Tests

 The majority of our code is covered by automatic unit and integration tests which you can run